Drivers Cut Coverage, Delay Purchases as Insurance Prices and Tariffs Collide

 85% said they’ve been cutting back on entertainment, eating out, family vacations and other costs as car insurance costs rise.

-Chart showing how rising insurance costs are eating into dining and entertainment budgets
+Chart showing that rising insurance costs are eating into dining and entertainment budgets

 Drivers still show a strong appetite for buying new cars, but respondents say tariffs will influence the timing of their purchases and the brand they may choose to buy, according to Jerry’s most recent survey in April.

-Chart showing how 2025 car buyers intend to shift their purchase plans due to tariffs
+Chart showing the timing shift among 2025 car buyers due to tariffs

 Last year’s car buyers dodged tariffs